vmware-archive/salt-bin/README.rst

 To see the available python versions you can build against run:

 * pyenv install --list | grep " 3\.[6789]"

+Note: there is no current compatibility with Python >= 3.8

 Adding Distributions
 ====================